 Excessive brake pedal force required to stop the vehicle

-- Faulty vacuum booster (Chapter 9).
+- The vacuum booster is faulty (Chapter 9).

 - Malfunction of the primary or secondary hydraulic circuit (Chapter 9).